 - A Practical Guide to Designing for the Web by Mark Boulton

 These two books forced me to consider the portfolio layout in detail.
 Elam’s book is quite theoretical, which is a good thing when you’re learning a new subject, while Boulton helped me consider the grid theory in terms of the web.

 Specifically, Boulton’s chapter on layout helped me to consider grid layouts that work aesthetically yet always keeping in mind that I’d eventually have to turn the grid design into code for a WordPress theme.

-To work through this process, I chose the grid960.gs system, which is a set of sketch sheets, HTML layout generator and CSS with consistent measurements that helps streamline web development from design through to coding.
+To work through this process, I chose the grid960.gs system.
+This contains sketch sheets, an HTML layout generator and CSS with consistent measurements to help streamline web development from design through to coding.

-With a content plan for the portfolio already in place, my first step was to sketch out the key page templates required using Nathan Smith’s sketch sheets:
+With a content plan for the portfolio already in place, my first step was to sketch the page templates required using Nathan Smith’s sketch sheets: